coatespeter/first-project-gglamping/README.md

 **Future Implementations**

-For future versions of the site, I would like to implement a direct booking system which will allow potential guests easily book without waiting on any replies.
+For future versions of the site, I would like to implement a direct booking system that will allow potential guests to easily book without waiting for any replies.
 I would also like to implement an activities section in which people could pre-book various excursions/activities.

 **Accessibility**

 I have done my best to use aria labels for screen readers as well as backup fonts and alts for all images.
-On testing, I got a warning that it would be better to add a title to my iframe to make things more accessible so I implemented that.
+On testing, I got a warning that it would be better to add in a title to my iframe to make things more accessible so I implemented that.

 ## Technologies used

 **GitHub**

- - I used this each day for version control and backing up my progress.
+I used this each day for version control and backing up my progress.
 I also used pages in Github to deploy my site early so as to keep on top of testing.

-**Codanywhere IDE**
+**Codeanywhere IDE**

- - I used a mix of Code Anywhere and the VSCode app on my computer depending on where I was working from.
-With good use of GitHub, I found it quite easy to switch between the two.
+I used a mix of Code Anywhere and the VSCode app on my computer depending on where I was working from.
+With good use of GitHub I found it quite easy to switch between the two.

 **Python**

-- Python was used when opening a port 8000 preview when coding in Codeanywhere.
+Python was used when opening a port 8000 preview when coding in Codeanywhere.

 **HTML5**

-This is the basis for the structure of my website **CSS**
+This is the basis for the structure of my website

+**CSS**

- CSS was used for all of the style elements of the website.
+- CSS was used for all of the style elements of the website.

 **Google Maps**

-I embedded a Google map of the local area on my Landing page using an iFrame link from Google Maps.
+- I embedded a Google map of the local area on my Landing page using an iFrame link from Google Maps.

 **Font Awesome**

-I used this for the icons on my website.
+- I used this for the icons on my website.

 **Google fonts**

- I used this to import the font "Poppins" which was used on the website.
+ - I used this to import the font "Poppins" which was used on the website.

 **Favicon Generator**

- This was initially used to make a custom logo for the website but later changed to one of their stock camping images as it suited the look of the site better.
+ - This was initially used to make a custom logo for the website but later changed to one of their stock camping images as it suited the look of the site better.

 **TinyPNG**

- I used a compression site in order to reduce the file sizes in my gallery section.
+ - I used a compression site in order to reduce the file sizes in my gallery section.
 Through doing this, I was able to increase the score in the performance section of the lighthouse report.

 **Stackedit**

-I used this site to markdown the content of the Readme document.
+- I used this site to mark down the content of the Readme document.

 **Languages used**